 If you follow Travlinmad regularly, you know how much we love to eat.
 Trying new and local foods around the world is our favorite thing to do, anytime…anywhere.
 For us, it’s not necessarily about the restaurant per se…the focus is generally on the food itself and the Chef who created it.
 What’s their story?
 How did that story lead them to create this dish, using the ingredients they did, and what are they trying to say by sharing it?
 We say it over and over — if you want to get to know a place, try the local food.
 It’s as good an introduction to a local culture as anything.

 From a practical standpoint, staying focused on the food itself also helps us create content that’s evergreen, and not going to be outdated in short order when a place goes out of business.
-Many restaurants have a way of doing that.
+Restaurants have a way of doing that.
 So we tell the stories of the food and its creator.

 But it’s the rare restaurant who stands the test of time, surviving difficult economic times and food fashions of the day.
 If they do survive the ever-changing trends, it’s because their concept is exciting and fresh, reflecting their continued passion for their craft.
 If they survive competition, they are the creme that rises to the top.
 They become a restaurant with that something special — the reputation that follows innovation, creativity, and passion, not just to succeed but to create amazing food.

-Ristorante Don Alfonso is one such restaurant.
+Ristorante Don Alfonso is one such restaurant, an Italy bucket list restaurant.
 I had the good fortune of dining at this 2-star Michelin restaurant, easily one of the best restaurants in Sorrento and the small town of Sant’Agata sui due Golfi.
 If you haven’t been to Sorrento in southern Italy, you really should go.
 Many Italians call it the real Italy, or maybe that’s just my relatives who say that since that’s where our families came from.
 Sorrento occupies an enviable position in the middle of the action, standing watch like the historic Saracen towers that once guarded against invaders and still dot the rocky coastline.
 At the tip of the Sorrentine peninsula within view of Naples and Mt.
 Vesuvius to the north, the island of Capri to the west, and the beautiful Amalfi Coast stretching south, Sorrento is the unofficial beginning of the string of Amalfi Coast towns winding through Positano, Praiano, Amalfi, Atrani, Maiori, Cetara, Vietri sul Mare, and finally Salerno.
 This entire region in Campania is one of the most scenic and visited areas in all of Italy.